North-East direction | QR Translator

 About the tower

 When completed, it was the tallest building in Japan; currently being a part of the skyscrapers in Shinjuku.
-There are several medical clinics on the 2nd basement floor.
+There are several medical clinics on the 4th and 5th floors.
 The 1st basement floor has an open space and is connected to the Shinjuku underground shopping center.
 People also can go to Nomura building via the underground shopping center.

 5 Mode Gakuen Cocoon Tower